Sameermd16/sameermd16/README.md

 # 💫 About Me:
-Hi I'm Sameer, a Network and Automation Engineer. <br> My goal is to create something helpful and contribute to the life changing technology.
+Hi I'm Sameer, a Network and Infrastructure Engineer. <br> My goal is to create something helpful and contribute to the life changing technology.

 # 💻 Tech Stack: